48 Hours (TV program): 48 Hours: NCIS & NCIS: The Cases They Can't Forget

 48 Hours: NCIS, also known as NCIS: The Cases They Can't Forget, utilizes a similar format to the standard, although it instead features real life cases from the Naval Criminal Investigative Service.
 Rocky Carroll, who plays NCIS director Leon Vance on NCIS, narrates these episodes, which aired on April 25, May 12, and May 23-June 13, 2017, all of which except for May 12 being on Tuesdays.
 As of 2018, it is in its second season.

 On May 17, 2019, it was announced that the third season will premiere on May 29, 2019.
 For the third season, it was retitled NCIS: The Cases They Can't Forget.

 Broadcast history and Nielsen ratings

+On occasions where CBS airs breaking news coverage in primetime, the time on air is reported to Nielsen as a special edition of 48 Hours so as to not affect the ratings of the preempted regular programming.
+This is akin to a legal fiction and has no relation to the actual show.

 International release

 The series has also aired on various channels in Canada, most recently Global.
 Since June 2015, it has also aired in Australia on Network 10 (a sister network of CBS since 2017).